openMVG/openMVG/docs/sphinx/rst/openMVG/cameras/cameras.rst

   * :class:`Pinhole_Intrinsic_Fisheye : public Pinhole_Intrinsic`

     * classic pinhole camera (Focal + principal point and image size) + fish-eye distortion by four factors.
-    * can only be applied to a full frame fish-eye (i.e not to hemispherical ones)
     * can add and remove distortion